karthikv/purview/README.md

 - Persistent two-way WebSocket connections allow the server to trigger updates at any time.
 You can push realtime changes from your database or external services directly to the client with a simple call to `this.setState()`.
-- Client-side DOM diffing for efficient updates.
+- Client-side virtual DOM diffing for efficient updates.
 - Your front-end and back-end are both encapsulated into reusable components.
   It's easy to see and modify the functionality of any part of your page.